cloudlumanex/Automate-IIS-on-Azure-Virtual-Machine/README.md

   Install-WindowsFeature -name Web-Server -IncludeManagementTools
   ```
 - I Verified the Installation Access on the IIS welcome page to confirm successful installation.
+- Capturing and documenting the setup process in a GitHub README file, including a screenshot of the IIS welcome page.

 ### Benefits